 What explains this rather high distrust and dislike of atheists in American society?
 According to the study,

 “atheists are persistent cultural outsiders in the United States because they are perceived to have rejected cultural values and practices understood as essential to private morality, civic virtue, and national identity.
 Moreover, any refusal to embrace a religious identity of any type is troubling for a large portion of Americans” (4).

-A large factor would also likely be the perception a number of popular atheists have been giving the general public over the last 16 or so years, particularly with the rise of the New Atheism known for its condescending views and treatment of religion and religious believers.
-Atheist events such as The Reason Rally and Blasphemy Day likely contribute to this negative public perception and identity, as do some of the acrimoniously toned books produced by those in the movement.
+A factor would also likely be the perception a number of popular atheists have given the general public over the last decade, particularly with the rise of the New Atheism and its reputation for its condescending views and treatment of religion and religious believers.

 1. Edgell, P., Hartmann, D., Stewart, E., Gerteis, J. 2016.
 “Atheists and Other Cultural Outsiders: Moral Boundaries and the Non-Religious in the United States” in Social Forces (2016) 95 (2): 607-638.
 Available.

 2. Mehta, H. 2016.
 A Decade After Atheists Were Found to be the Most Disliked Group in the Country, Little Has Changed.
 Available.

 3. Edgell, P., Hartmann, D., Stewart, E., Gerteis, J. Ibid.

 4. World Religion News.
 2016.
 Atheists Remain Most Disliked Religious Minority in the U.S. Available.